nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/s_kWkDCbp9Y/index.md

 ---
 title: 'The Key to Being an Effective Agile Coach: Understanding the Team’s Context'
+description: 'Discover the fifth essential achievement for aspiring #AgileCoaches with Martin Hinshelwood.
+Elevate your skills and empower teams to thrive!'
 date: 2024-09-23
 videoId: s_kWkDCbp9Y
 url: /resources/videos/:slug